CodingConnected/CodingConnected.TLCProF/README.md

 The example controller in Visual project "CodingConnected.TLCProF.ExampleController" provides a simple example that combines all three parts to create a controller with a user interface that allows testing its functionality.

+Make sure to add references to the libraries that are used in a project.

 ### Programming a controller
 Semantically, a controller consists of two parts: its settings and state on the one hand, its logic and algorithms on the other.
 In TLCProF, roughly the following design decisions have been made:
 - The settings and state reside in a single object of type `ControllerModel`.
 This object and objects that are member of it do have logic, but that logic strictly (that is: as strictly as possible) partains to the object in question itself.
 For example, a `SignalGroupModel` exposes a method `HandleStateRequests()`, that causes it to determine its own new inner state based on its settings and requests it has received.
 This method is called by the `ControllerManager` (see below).